Dairy

 Not Recommended

-Pasteurized goat milk should always be refrigerated, even before opening.
-Unopened UHT (ultra-high temperature) pasteurized goat milk can be stored in the pantry for several months, but must be refrigerated once opened.
+Pasteurized goat milk must always be refrigerated.
+Unopened UHT (ultra-high temperature) goat milk can be stored in a cool, dark pantry for several months, but must be refrigerated once opened.

 Refrigerator